uviclibraries/arduino/virtual_workshop_children/love-o-meter.md

     If desired, you can check out a [simulated version](https://goo.gl/azNRuk){:target="_blank"} of this Arduino project

-2. TinkerCad would not produce the desired code by itself, so once everything is connected, go to the “**Code**” section, switch the option to “**Text**” and paste the following code (replacing the code that is already there):
+2. TinkerCad would not produce the desired code by itself, so once everything is connected, go to the **Code** section, switch the option to **Text** and paste the following code (replacing the code that is already there):

     <img src="..\images\virtual_workshops\love-o-meter\code.png" alt="code" style="width:480px;">